 Conservation measures provided for species listed as endangered or threatened under the ESA include recovery actions (16 U.S.C.
 1533(f)), Federal agency consultation requirements (16 U.S.C.
-1536), and prohibitions on taking and, where appropriate, critical habitat designations (16 U.S.C.
+1536), and critical habitat designations, and prohibitions on taking (16 U.S.C.
 1538).
 Recognition of the species' plight through listing promotes conservation actions by Federal and state agencies, foreign entities, private groups, and individuals.
+Should the proposed listing be made final, a recovery plan may be developed, unless such plan would not promote the conservation of the species.